-Yes, I get excited about software.
-I am a self-confessed nerd.
-Microsoft Word is my go to program for all my fiction writing needs.
-But sometimes it’s hard to figure out how you should format and manage your manuscript, especially if you’re new to this writing gig.
-I’m going to go through my process of setting up my documents, and how I use Office to manage big novels with large chapter structures, as well as my research and notes that go with it.
+But sometimes it’s hard to figure out how you should format and manage your manuscript in Word, especially if you’re new to writing books and novels.
+I’m going to go through my process of setting up my documents, and how I use Word to manage big novels with large chapter structures.

 Use the templates